Resources / Prepare And Apply

 female student carrying books

-When your top-choice college puts you on a waitlist, it can feel like a denial.
-While the suspense can be difficult to bear, you still might have a chance of getting in.
-Learn how to estimate the odds of getting admitted off a waitlist, campaign for your admission, and determine your next steps.
+When your top-choice college puts you on a waitlist, it can feel like a denial, but you still might have a chance of getting in.
+Here’s how to determine your next steps.

 What does “waitlisted” mean?